 |

-When compared to Western suits the OP-1 is uncomfortable, but the suit provides very good protection against all chemical and biological agents.
-They have been considered to be primitive by Western observers, but they are no less effective when used as designed.
-Like most chemical protective suits, the OP-1 provides no protection from Gamma radiation (but it does block out alpha and beta particles).
+When compared to Western suits the impermeable nature of the OZK makes it somewhat uncomfortable, but the suit manages to provide very good protection against all chemical and biological agents in a rather simple manner.
+Like most chemical protective suits, the OZK provides no protection from gamma radiation, but it does block alpha and beta particles from touching the wearer.

 Service Chronology